Rhuan000/The-Bird/readme.md

     <img src="./imgs/normal-bird.png" alt="Slowdown Bird" width="70" height="50"> <!-- Adjust width and height as needed -->

 - **E**
-    The Bird will increase the speed of fall and go to the front.
+    The Bird will increase the speed of fall and go to front.
     <img src="./imgs/downing-bird.png" alt="Downing Bird" width="70" height="50"> <!-- Adjust width and height as needed -->

 Have a Good Game!